Low Histamine Diet and Mast Cell Activation Syndrome {What TO Eat and NOT TO Eat)

 Now, you may be wondering what foods are considered nutrient-dense.

-Here are some examples: leafy green vegetables like kale and spinach, colorful vegetables such as bell peppers and sweet potatoes, cruciferous vegetables like broccoli and cauliflower, and fresh fruits such as berries and melons.
+Here are some examples: leafy green vegetables like kale, colorful vegetables such as bell peppers and sweet potatoes, cruciferous vegetables like broccoli and cauliflower, and fresh fruits such as berries and melons.

 Not only are these foods packed with nutrients, but they are also low in histamine, making them perfect for those with MCAS.